Meal Planning for Beginners: 21 Tips to Get You Started

 6. Cook for more than one meal at a time

 It’s all about making a big batch of something.
 Double the recipe for Taco Tuesday and freeze half to save it for next week.
 Make a huge slow cooker stew (like the one below) and stash part of it in the freezer for another day.
-Batch cooking doesn’t have to just be about dedicating a single day to cook for a whole week — though that’s certainly one method.
+Batch cooking doesn’t have to mean dedicating a single day to cook for a whole week — though that’s certainly one method.
 However you choose to do batch cooking, the principle is a big time saver: Reduce the number of times you need to cook.

 7. Keep your freezer organized